rwilliams/jrubywiki/Roadmap.md

 This release was primarily about production-level support for Ruby 1.9.3.
 A major improvement internally was supporting Java 7 invokedynamic.

-JRuby 9000 (current)
+JRuby 9010 (current)
 ------------------

 JRuby 9.0 is the current major version of JRuby.
 It implements (MRI) Ruby 2.2.
 JRuby 9000 was the first major release where we had nontrivial breaking changes along with new features.
 It was our chance to clean things up that had lingered for years.
 JRuby 9.0.0.0 was released July 22nd, 2015.
+JRuby 9.0.1.0 was released September 2nd, 2015.

 "The unusual version name came about as the team realized the next natural JRuby version would be either 1.8 or 2.0 and thus decided to avoid confusion with the Ruby MRI versions by using 9000." (ref: [infoq.com article summarizing @headius talk at Baruco](http://www.infoq.com/news/2013/09/jruby-9k))